openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Register-AuthenticationWorkflow.md

 ```

 ### -AuthenticationWorkflowRegistrationTemplate
-An authentication workflow registration template that has been filled in with the gate registration data for the specified user.
+Specifies an authentication workflow registration template that has been filled in with the gate registration data for the specified user.

 ```yaml
 Type: AuthenticationWorkflowRegistrationTemplate